Grey-bellied antbird: Taxonomy and systematics

 The grey-bellied antbird was originally described by the English zoologist Philip Sclater in 1890 and given the binomial name Myrmeciza pelzelni.
-The specific epithet was chosen to honour the Austrian ornithologist August von Pelzeln (1825–1891).
 A molecular phylogenetic study published in 2013 found that the genus Myrmeciza was polyphyletic.
 In the resulting rearrangement to create monophyletic genera the grey-bellied antbird was moved to its own genus Ammonastes.
 The name of the genus combines the Ancient Greek words ammos "sand" and nastes "inhabitant" as the grey-bellied antbird occurs in vegetation growing on sandy soil.
+The specific epithet honors the Austrian ornithologist August von Pelzeln (1825–1891).